gaxmann/gordonssunclock/README.md

 - **[APKPure](https://apkpure.com/de/gordon%E2%80%99s-sun-clock/de.ax12.zunclock)** (alternative)
 - **[GitHub releases](https://github.com/gaxmann/gordonssunclock/releases/latest/)** (apk downloads)

-  - _**Android 5+:** From May 2026 onwards, the Play Store version requires Android 7+.
-A legacy build remains available via GitHub releases for **Android 5–6**_
+  - _**Android 5-6:** From May 2026 onwards, the Play Store version requires Android 7+.
+A legacy build remains available via GitHub releases for Android 5-6_

 - ***If you are on iOS:** The app is currently only available for Android.
 With Apple, I would practically have to start from scratch.
 If you would like to test the app anyway, I see two options:*
   - *Use an emulator on Mac/PC: BlueStacks, Waydroid (Linux) or Genymotion work well*
-  - ***Buy a used Android tablet:** it is really worth using one as a wall clock → from $50 (Android 7 is sufficient, arm64-v8a advised; e.g. Huawei MediaPad M5 (Lite) 10, Samsung Galaxy Tab A7, Lenovo Tab P11, HONOR Pad 8, Huawei MatePad SE 11.
+  - *Buy a used Android tablet: it is really worth using one as a wall clock → from $50 (Android 7 is sufficient, arm64-v8a advised; e.g. Huawei MediaPad M5 (Lite) 10, Samsung Galaxy Tab A7, Lenovo Tab P11, HONOR Pad 8, Huawei MatePad SE 11.
 Or an armeabi-v7a like: Samsung Tab A SM-T510/515)*

 ## Features